Banner

 4. Hide the dried bean in the bean puree.

 5. Brush the free edge lightly with water, then cover with the second pastry circle.
-Press the blunt side of a knife blade along the edge to seal.
+Press the blunt edge of a knife along the edge to seal.

 6. Put in the fridge for about 30 min to 1 hour.